quantum-knight07/Firefighter-probem/README.md

 ### Outerplanar Graphs
 - Uses a 2-vertex separator {u, v} to disconnect the graph into components
 - Protecting the separator guarantees at least 1/3 of vertices are saved

+## Concepts Used
+- Graph Theory
+- Planar Graphs
+- Separator Theorems (conceptual application)
+- Combinatorics
+- Algorithm Design
+---

+## Key Contributions
+This project was developed as a **group effort (4 members)** as part of a course mini-project.
+- Studied the Firefighter Problem on **Halin graphs** and **outerplanar graphs**
+- Applied **separator-based strategies** and structural graph properties to restrict fire spread
+- Derived improved bounds for Halin graphs:
+  - Worst-case surviving rate ≥ **1/6**
+  - Asymptotic surviving rate ≥ **2/3**
+- Independently verified known results for outerplanar graphs using **2-vertex separator strategies**
+- Built an interactive simulator to visualize fire propagation and containment strategies

 ## How to Use